narfindustries/http-garden/README.md

       - November 30, 2023: Reported via [GH issue](https://github.com/ruby/webrick/issues/126).
       - January 31, 2024: Remains unfixed.

-## Intermediary Server Bugs
+## Transducer Bugs
-These are bugs in the way intermediaries interpret, normalize, and forward requests.
+These are bugs in the way transducers interpret, normalize, and forward requests.

 1. `0x`-prefixed `Content-Length` values are incorrectly accepted and forwarded, without validation of the message body.
   - Use case: Request smuggling